At the creation, God did not just say that He created the sea creatures, those that fly in the air and the land animals.

 See this article on Scientific inaccuracies, and other supposed Bible errors.

-3. Frequently asked questions (FAQ)
+3. Frequently Asked Questions (FAQ)

-What does kinds mean in the Bible?
+What do ‘kinds’ mean in the Bible?

 In the beginning, God made animals and plants that could develop in a limited way, but only within their original template.
 So later there would be distinct animals within their ‘kind’ that could not cross-breed with other creatures from a different group.